SAN Q4 2025 Earnings Call Summary | Stock Taper

 • 2026 Expectations: Revenue growth projected at mid-single digits in constant euros, with double-digit growth including M&A. Profits expected to increase compared to 2025, excluding M&A impacts.

-• Long-term Goals: RoTE expected to exceed 20% by 2028, driven by improvements in U.S. and U.K. operations and organic growth in other markets.
+• Long-term Targets: Aim for RoTE above 20% by 2028, driven by improvements in the U.S. and U.K. markets, alongside organic growth in other regions.

-• Shareholder Returns: Commitment to at least EUR 10 billion in share buybacks for 2025 and 2026, with a 50% ordinary payout policy.
+• Shareholder Returns: Commitment to at least EUR 10 billion in share buybacks for 2025 and 2026, alongside a 50% ordinary payout ratio.

 4. Bad News, Challenges, or Points of Concern

-• Market Share Goals: Current market share in the Northeast post-acquisition at 8%, below the 10% target, raising questions about long-term competitiveness against larger U.S. banks.
+• Market Share: The acquisition increases market share in the Northeast to 8%, but still below the 10% target for competitiveness against larger U.S. banks.

 5. Notable Q&A Insights

-• Funding Synergies: Acknowledgment that there are potential funding synergies not included in the initial EPS accretion estimates, particularly from improved funding costs for the auto business.
+• Funding Synergies: While no funding synergies were included in the EPS accretion estimates, management acknowledged potential upside from improved funding costs.